 I made it deliberately small…so that I couldn’t eat it for days and days afterwards.
 If you wanted to make it bigger, just double the cake mixture and cook it for 10 minutes or so longer…that would make a more ‘impressive’ looking cake!

-Raspberry and Almond Birthday Cake with Raspberry 'Cream'
+Guilt-free Raspberry & Almond Birthday Cake

 - For the cakes: